Sign in

 If you want to learn more, please visit our website insulated fibreglass screen.

-While it is true that polyester core yarns have a higher strength rating than fiberglass, it is also true that fiberglass is, pound for pound, several times stronger than steel.
-So, both polyester and fiberglass fabrics are more than strong enough for window shade applications, but fiberglass actually has a few advantages.
+Although polyester core yarns boast a higher strength rating, it's crucial to note that fiberglass, pound for pound, is several times stronger than steel.
+This means both fabrics are sufficiently durable for window shade applications, yet fiberglass provides unique benefits.

-One advantage fiberglass has over polyester is its dimensional stability, especially under heat.
-Fiberglass has a much higher melting point than polyester, and is unaffected by the high temperatures that are found between the shade and the window glass.
-Polyester, on the other hand, can lose its dimensional stability and stretch under high temperatures.
+Fiberglass outperforms polyester in terms of dimensional stability, especially under heat.
+Fiberglass not only has a higher melting point, but it also resists the high temperatures often found between the shade and the window glass.
+Conversely, polyester can lose its stability and stretch under such conditions.

-For more information on Draper’s impressive line of window shades using fabrics made from fiberglass, polyester, and other materials, click here.
+For more information on Draper’s window shade line featuring fiberglass, polyester, and other materials, click here.

 To download a free white paper comparing fiberglass and polyester shade fabrics, click here.